Who's Got Your Case?BE SMART. GET RINEHARDT.

 What if I’m unable to afford medical care for my injured spine?

-Our commitment to injured persons is strong enough that we’re able to connect injured persons with local medical care facilities who will help you recover.
+• Our commitment to injured victims is strong enough that we’re able to connect you with local medical care facilities that will help you recover.
 If you cannot pay them, they will place a medical lien on your settlement funds; once your check is ready for disbursement, their services will be deducted from those proceeds.

 What happens if I lose my case?

-Our firm works on a contingency-fee basis.
+• Our firm works on a contingency-fee basis.
 We’ll front all costs associated with investigating, litigating, negotiating, paying our staff, and whatever it takes to emerge victorious in your case.
-If we happen to lose your case, you will owe us nothing.
+You will owe us nothing unless we win your case.

 Spinal Cord Injury Attorneys in Columbus, Ohio